samaybar/runscopeStagingScheduler/README.md

 - Copy the Personal Access Token from the created app and set the `apikey` in `settings.js`
 - NOTE: if you are creating a new access token this script will not run properly.
 This will presently only work with tokens created before 4/20/20.
 If you have a Runscope agent you may be able to use that token from the .conf file

+### Backup production tests

+- `node index.js backup YOUR_BUCKET_KEY`
+- this will copy your test schedules to a file. you should run this first to make sure you have no errors and have something to revert to "just in case"

 ### Copy all tests in a bucket to Staging

 - `node index.js copy YOUR_BUCKET_KEY`
 - by default, this will just copy the schedules to staging.
 - if you want to delete production schedules, set value on line 12 of index.js to `false` -- this will delete schedules for all tests in the bucket specified
+- if you want to ONLY delete production schedules (and not copy anything to staging), you can run `node index.js delete YOUR_BUCKET_KEY`
+- **IMPORTANT WARNING** `delete` command will delete production tests. to be safe run `copy` in
 - a file named `restore-YOUR_BUCKET_KEY-DATESTAMP.json` will be created for use in case you need to copy schedules back to production (see below for use)
+- **IMPORTANT WARNING**: in the unlikely event you have the same test running at two different intervals with the same environment only one instance will be restored.
+You wil need to restore the other instance through the UI

 ### Resuming tests